PhilippeThunderbolt/PackOS/README.md

 The UI adapts based on **available vertical space**, not just portrait vs. landscape mode.

-The image below shows landscape mode on
+The image below shows landscape mode on the 4" Hoyson display

 <img src="images/largerscreen2.jpg" width="400">